 example directory within the

-If you wish to remove a non-empty directory, you will have to use the
+To remove a non-empty directory, you will use the

 -r option, which removes all of the directory’s contents recursively, plus the directory itself.